Store-and-Forward Teledermatology: Definition, Benefits, and Applications

 MIISKIN PROMO

-Attract New Patients to your Medical Practice with Miiskin PRO
+Attract New Patients to your Medical Practice with the Miiskin platform

 Skin Health Solution for Providers

-Boost patient acquisition: The Miiskin website and app are visited by thousands of patients in the U.S. every day; offer these patients care delivered by your practice.
+Boost patient acquisition: The Miiskin website is visited by 250,000 patients every day; offer these patients care delivered by your practice.

 Automate patient intake: Patients can fill out any intake forms, make payments and give consent via the Miiskin app.

-Offer efficient care delivery: Make routine visits more efficient with an asynchronous telehealth solution, reimbursable at a similar rate to in-person visits.
+Offer efficient care delivery: Triage patients, renew prescriptions and make routine visits more efficient with an asynchronous telehealth solution.

-More convenient for Dermatologists and Patients
+More convenient for patients and dermatologists

-Effective Utilization of Resources
+Effective utilization of resources

-Delivery of Efficient Care
+Delivery of efficient care

-Catering to the Digital Patient
+Catering to the digital patient

-Dermatological providers who have not embraced this technology risk being left behind.
+Dermatology providers who have not embraced this technology risk being left behind.
 A Cisco global survey revealed that 74% of patients prefer easy access to healthcare services rather than going in person5.

 High-quality photos taken over time can improve medical decision-making during consultations.
 A photo diary of skin health fills in the gaps to supplement what the clinician sees and is told in the physical or virtual appointment.
 Asynchronous teledermatology can alleviate issues with video quality that make observing conditions more challenging.

-Applications of Asynchronous Telehealth in Dermatology
+Applications of asynchronous telehealth in dermatology

 One of the most significant advantages of asynchronous telehealth in dermatology is the easy and convenient access to a specialist.
+By using this type of technology, patients can access healthcare professionals faster and from a remote location.
+These are the most common uses of store-and-forward teledermatology.

 Direct Consultations

-They can fill in their details through the app or web portal, write down their symptoms, chief complaint, and close-up photos of their skin condition.
+They can fill in their details through the app or web portal, write down their symptoms, chief complaint, and take close-up photos of their skin condition.

-Providers use a web portal to access all their patients’ requests, and if the case seems straightforward, they can offer efficient, virtual care.
+Dermatologists use a web portal to access all their patients’ requests, and if the case seems straightforward, they can offer efficient, virtual care.

 Medication Renewals

+Store-and-forward teledermatology can facilitate virtual prescription renewals.
+Patients can answer a clinical questionnaire via an app or web portal and take photos for a visual examination.
 If the provider deems it adequate, they will refill the prescription online without the need for an in-person appointment.

-Follow-up Care
+Follow-up care

 Patients with chronic skin conditions such as eczema, acne, and psoriasis often require many follow-up visits, which can take place virtually.